 I also have written about the two new committees designed to assert the importance of states’ rights and create legislative purview of the billions of dollars of federal spending that is channeled through state government each year.
 Last year, incoming House leadership signaled its intention to start planning for the day when the federal government must cut its budget in order to deal with the federal debt and deficit.

-The Legislature appropriates about $6.5 billion each year — but state government channels about $8 billion that originates from federal sources.
-Much of this money tends to avoid legislative purview since the Legislature isn’t appropriating the money.
+The Legislature appropriates about $6.5 billion each year — but state government channels about $8 billion that originate from federal sources.
+Much of this money tends to avoid legislative purview since the Legislature isn't appropriating the money.
 As the reader can see, actual legislative purview doesn’t seem to occur for much of the total state government spend of nearly $17 billion.

 In an effort to provide the necessary legislative purview, the House has created the States’ Rights Committee and the Budget Subcommittee on Non-Appropriated Agencies.
 As a member on both committees, it is my hope that both committees take their charge seriously and provide extensive oversight.